 Overview of Massachusetts Taxes

-Massachusetts has a flat income tax rate of 5.00%, as well as a flat statewide sales tax rate of 6.25%.
+Massachusetts has a flat income tax rate of 5%, but charges a 4% surtax on income over $1 million.
+The state also has a flat statewide sales tax rate of 6.25%.
 The state’s income tax rate is only one of a handful of states that levy a flat rate.

 Household Income Dismiss | Location Dismiss | Filing Status |